 1. You Maintain the Connection

 Breakups are rough.
 Sometimes they blindside you, sometimes they hang on for dear life, torturing you until the final straw snaps.
 Nobody likes them, but for the most part they are a necessary evil of life.
-(PS – if you are getting over one right now, grab our free ebook.
-It covers this and way more!).
 But the pain isn’t meant to be permanent – it’s meant to be a short-term shock to heart that we can all recover from.

 That is, unless you keep chatting it up.

 Continuously texting, seeing, or speaking to an ex is holding onto a ghost of the relationship.
 The relationship is over.
 It’s not there anymore.
 So maintaining it only invests time and energy into something that didn’t work out.
 Instead you need to be working on closing the connection and dumping your resources into other outlets.

 Eventually when both of you have moved forward from the relationship, then you can give some energy towards the connection again.
 But chances are, you will have moved on by then, and it won’t interest you as much as you thought it would.